 Yoga and yoga therapy are ways to help develop flexibility.
 Avoiding yoga because you’re not flexible is like avoiding a shower because you’re dirty!
 We’ll help you modify yoga poses to fit your needs so you’ll never be in a position that’s uncomfortable or painful.
 With consistent practice, your flexibility will increase along with your balance, strength, and confidence.

 Can I practice yoga if I have an injury or a chronic health condition?

 While yoga can be therapeutic, not all yoga is therapeutic for all conditions.
 It’s important to know how to modify yoga poses to not inflict further harm.
-An experienced teacher or therapist in a one-on-one setting will help you learn these modifications.
+An experienced teacher or therapist in a one-on-one yoga therapy setting will help you learn these modifications.
 Group classes should either be avoided or chosen carefully.

 What is EMDR, and do you offer it?

 EMDR (Eye Movement Desensitization Reprocessing) is a psychotherapy treatment that was originally designed to alleviate the distress associated with traumatic memories.
 EMDR therapy is an eight-phase treatment.
 Eye movements (or other bilateral stimulation) are used during one part of the session.
 After the clinician has determined which memory to target first, she asks the client to hold different aspects of that event or thought in mind and to use his eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision.
 (Sometimes other forms of bilateral stimulation are used.)

 Are you trauma-informed?